 - 1. The Constitution & Bylaws shall define, but not limited to;

 - Objectives

 - Membership

 - Organization

 - Areas of response

 - Duties

 - Structure

 - Financial

 - Code of Conduct

-- 2. All members shall be given a copy of the Constitution & Bylaws and amendments as they are promulgated.
+- 2. All members shall be given access to the Constitution & Bylaws and amendments as they are promulgated.

 202 INTERNET